jbadson/render_controller/README.md

 1. Edit `.env.production` with the correct host and port for your backend API.
 1. Build the production package
     * `cd render_controller/react && npm run build`
-1. Copy contens of the `build` directory to a suitable place and start your web server.
+1. Copy contents of the `build` directory to a suitable place and start your web server.
 For details, see the official docs on [deploying a React app](https://facebook.github.io/create-react-app/docs/deployment).

 ## REST API Reference